Dr. Reza Barati Ghahfarokhi

 Undergraduate Advising

-Interacting with undergraduate students during advising sessions, helping them with their plans of studies and talking to students about their future plans reminds me once more of my main responsibility as a KU faculty.
+Interacting with undergraduate students during advising sessions, helping them with their plans of study, and talking to students about their future plans reminds me once more of my main responsibility as a KU faculty.
 My average meeting time with students is around 15 minutes.
 I typically spend around 10 minutes going through their plans of study and then talk to them for five minutes about their future, their concerns, and their opinions about their experience taking different courses at KU.
 I always encourage students to find internship opportunities since internships provide them with hands-on experiences that can be the first step for them to find a permanent job.
 My involvement in undergraduate research has given me the honor of serving as a member of the Faculty Advisory Board for the Center for Undergraduate Research at KU.

 Graduate Advising and Mentoring

-My philosophy when it comes to advising or mentoring graduate students is to pay attention to their plan of study, research path, and interests as if I am planning for myself to get another M.Sc. or PhD in petroleum engineering.
+My philosophy when it comes to advising or mentoring graduate students is to pay attention to their plan of study, research path, and interests as if I am planning to get another M.Sc. or PhD in petroleum engineering.

-My office is always open to my graduate students and I spend a great deal of time in the lab and with students on a daily basis.
+My office is always open to my graduate students and I spend a great deal of time in the lab and with students daily.
 In addition to that, I have weekly meetings with my graduate students.
 Graduate students are asked to submit a weekly report of their progress on research and submit the report to me the day before the meeting.
 I always read the report and discuss it with them during the meeting.
 Students typically discuss their plans for the coming week as well.

 Teaching interests: